SpIIIII/ProTech/README.md

-small tkinter GUI app to manage week shedule of tasks
+small tkinter GUI app to manage week schedule of tasks specific to certain operational process